valtido/sentry-docs/src/collections/_documentation/clients/java/modules/android.md

     app/build/outputs/mapping/release/mapping.txt
 ```

+{% capture __alert_content -%}
-Note that this file needs to be in your APK, so this needs to be run before the APK is packaged.
-You can do that by creating a gradle task that runs before the dex packaging.
+This above file needs to be in your APK, so this needs to be run **before** the APK is packaged.
+You can do that by creating a Gradle task that runs before the Dex packaging.
+{%- endcapture -%}
+{%- include components/alert.html
+  title="Note"
+  content=__alert_content
+  level="warning"
+%}

-You can for example add a gradle task after the proguard step and before the dex one which executes `sentry-cli` to validate and process the mapping files and to write the UUIDs into the properties file:
+You can, for example, add a Gradle task after the Proguard step, and before the Dex step, which executes `sentry-cli` to validate and process the mapping files and to write the UUIDs into the properties file:

 ```groovy
 gradle.projectsEvaluated {